JLospinoso/beamgun/README.md

 Whitelisting devices
 ==

-create a whitelist.cfg file in the apps root directory and include a DeviceID per line.
+create a whitelist.cfg file in the apps root directory and include a DeviceID per line, this is the last value written out by beamgun when it reports a lock.
 example:
 USB\VID_XXXX&PID_XXXX&MI_XX\XXXXXXXXXXXXXXXXXXXXXXXX
 HID\VID_XXXX&PID_XXXXX&MI_XX&COLXX\XXXXXXXXXXXXXXXXX